 - Planning for goal achievement is necessary.

-Properly setting and implementing goals is still the best map for us to realize success.
+Setting and implementing goals is still the best way to realize success.
 With this critical skill, we function as champions in our business.

-Are you ready to step out on achieving those all-important goals?
-If so, consider sharing your goals—and your progress—with a friend.
-Or, better yet, join us at Eureka!, where CEO’s, Founders, and Small Business Owners collaborate to make their business work better.
+Are you ready to step out to achieve those all-important goals?
+If so, consider sharing your goals and progress with a friend.
+Or, better yet, join us at The Messy Middle!, where CEO’s, Founders, and Small Business Owners collaborate to make their business work better.